joanms/recipe-database/README.md

 This is a recipe database that users can search using a range of search terms.
 They can also add and edit recipes.

+## Database Schema

+Please [click here](https://github.com/joanms/recipe-database/blob/master/static/plans/recipe-database_schema.pdf) to see the database schema.

+The database is set up to make it as easy as possible for users to add and edit their own recipes.
+I considered using a dropdown menu for ingredient units and separate fields for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
+Firstly, it would be very tedious for a user who wanted to copy and paste a list of ingredients from elsewhere.
+Secondly, I might not think of all possible units a user might want to input.
+Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. I also decided against a dropdown menu for allergens, as an exhaustive list of all possible allergens would be too unwieldy and risk omitting some allergens.

 ## UX

-Please [click here](https://github.com/joanms/recipe-database/blob/master/static/plans/recipe-database_schema.pdf) to see the database schema.

-Please [click here](https://github.com/joanms/recipe-database/blob/master/static/plans/recipe_database_wireframes.pdf) to view the wireframes.

 ### User Stories

 As a user, I want to:
 - **Easily add my own recipes.**
 The site has a recipe input form which is intuitive and easy to use.
 Users can type recipes into it, or copy and paste them from elsewhere.
 The database is structured to allow users maximum flexibility and ease of use when inputting and updating recipes.
-All values are text, except the ones for Vegetarian, Vegan and Gluten-Free, which are boolean.
+Form fields are text wherever possible so that users are not limited in the information that they can input.
+For example, if they want to add a caveat to a value such as the preparation time, they can.
 The templates are set up to format the recipes neatly once they are input.

-I considered using a dropdown menu for ingredient units and separate fields for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
-Firstly, it would be very tedious for a user who wanted to copy and paste a list of ingredients from elsewhere.
-Secondly, I might not think of all possible units a user might want to input.
-Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. I also decided against a dropdown menu for allergens, as an exhaustive list of all possible allergens would be too unwieldy and risk omitting some allergens.

 - **Search for recipes according to a wide range of criteria.**
 There is a search bar at the top of each page to allow users to search for any keywords they want.
 There are links to all the categories on the